 When you load this media, content is loaded by the service providers and your IP address is transfered to them.

-Balls that are touched with two body parts one after the other, with the exception of the first hit, should be called a double touch.
+Balls that are touched with two body parts one after the other should be called a double touch.
+Exceptions to this rule are the frist contact but also the second contact, when the ball is not played over the net.

 The first hit includes the reception of a ball after the service of the opponent, any defense action of an attack as well as balls coming from the opponent's or own block.
 These balls may be touched twice in one action.
 However, they may under no circumstances be caught and thrown (catch).